bui-thanh-lam/basic-nlp-pytorch/README.md

 2. Seq2Seq: Vanilla seq2seq, Seq2Seq with Attention (Luong et al version).
 Training for machine translation task.
 3. Transformer: Conv NN with Attention, Transformer with Attention only.
 Training for single doc abstractive summarization task.

 All models have been trained from scratch.
-I've used some libraries for data preprocessing and evaluating (i.g: transformers, datasets, rouge...).
+I've used some libraries for data preprocessing and evaluating (e.g: transformers, datasets, rouge, etc).

 ## Results summary: